lhenneman/simple_and_complex_AQ/README.md

 ### Data included in this repository

-This repository includes two dataset: `dataset_annual.csv` and `dataset_monthly.csv`.
-These datasets report  population-weighted PM2.5 source impacts from each coal-fired power plant in the United States on the entire United States and on seven individual states.
+This repository includes two datasets: `dataset_annual.csv` and `dataset_monthly.csv`.
+These datasets report population-weighted PM2.5 source impacts (units µg/m3) from each coal-fired power plant in the United States on the entire United States and on seven individual states.
 Results are reported for 2006 and 2011.

+The power plant units are identified by the 'uID' variable, which is a combination of the `Facility ID (ORISPL)` and `Unit ID` fields (seperated by a period) in the EPA AMPD emissions database (https://ampd.epa.gov/ampd/).
+The annual dataset `dataset_annual.csv` includes the Longitude and Latitude (units degrees) available from the AMPD datababse.

-The annual dataset includes estimates from the HyADS model ('hyads.pw'), the inverse distance weighted emissions model (IDWE; 'idwe.pw'), and estimates from GEOS-Chem adjoint using five plume rise approximations described in the published manuscript ('initial',	'layers_2-5',	'stack_height',	'stack_height_plus1',	and 'stack_height_plus2').
+The annual dataset `dataset_annual.csv` includes estimates from the HyADS model ('hyads.pw'), the inverse distance weighted emissions model (IDWE; 'idwe.pw'), and estimates from GEOS-Chem adjoint using five plume rise approximations described in the published manuscript ('initial',	'layers_2-5',	'stack_height',	'stack_height_plus1',	and 'stack_height_plus2').

-The monthly dataset includes estimates from HyADS and IDWE.
+The monthly dataset includes population-weighted estimates from HyADS and IDWE.

 ### R scripts included in this repository